utxo-one/notepress/README.md

 # Notepress

-The absolute bare minimum way to display your notes on a webpage.
+A way to show your nost notes if you hate front end frameworks.

 ## Getting Started